agent:// Protocol

 Level 0 costs zero infrastructure — just use the URI format.
 Each level adds functionality without breaking what came before.

 Agents don't all speak HTTP.
-The protocol supports six transport bindings:
+The protocol registers six transport bindings:

 One URI scheme, any transport.